messon007/aiapp/vehicle architecture.md

 The communication matrix define all signals between physical ECUs.
 The signals used to communicate between different software components is waiting to be designed.
 The signal flow in BCM will follow the layered architecture common rules:
-* All incoming signals will arrive ASW software component through BSW software component and then ADP software component.
+* All incoming signals from outer ECU must arrive ASW software component through BSW software component, ADP software component in order.
-* All outgoing signals will be sent out by BSW software component through ASW software component and then ADP software component.
+* All outgoing signals must be sent out to outer ECU by BSW software component through ASW software component, ADP software component in order.
-The software components defined in HU and RoofLight is not cared and the signal flow in HU and RoofLight is also not cared.
+This document only define the software components defined in BCM ECU and software components defined in other ECU is not described and can be neglected.

 #### Communication Matrix Information
 1. There are three signals defined between HU and BCM: